In this article, we will address the following three basic questions:

 After their experience on the Day of Pentecost, however, these disciples had power from God that they previously did not have, as evidenced by their subsequent boldness in proclaiming the gospel (see Acts 4:13, 31).
 This power seems to be a characteristic that is given to all Christians who are filled with the Holy Spirit.

-Such power is necessary to fulfill the commission that Jesus Christ gave to spread the gospel of eternal salvation.
+Such power is necessary to fulfill the commission that Jesus Christ gave to His followers to spread the gospel of eternal salvation.
 On page 126 of his book entitled The Power of Pentecost, John R. Rice, D.D., declares,

 The apostles and others . . . who were filled with the Holy Spirit at Pentecost did go to many nations, but not to all nations.
 The Great Commission is for the whole church of Christ. . . .
 And only the whole church of Christ can perfectly fulfill this command of the Lord Jesus about taking the gospel to all nations.
 And that means that in our day when the Holy Spirit comes upon us we will receive power for witnessing, just as the disciples received power for witnessing in their day.